ARMmbed/uvisor/docs/README.md

 # The uVisor Documentation

-The uVisor documentation is divided in two domains, depending on what you want to know about.
+The uVisor documentation is divided into two areas, depending on what your interest.
 These domains are described below.
-If you instead are interested in the general uVisor design philosophy, you should read the uVisor [introductory document](../README.md).
+If you instead are interested in the general uVisor design philosophy, you can see our [high level introduction to mbed uVisor](https://github.com/ARMmbed/uvisor/raw/docs/uVisorSecurity-TechCon2016.pdf) or refer to the uVisor [GitHub documentation](../README.md).

 ## API documentation